-The Swedish Committee for Afghanistan has been working in Afghanistan for more than thirty years.
-We have more than 5 000 employees working in different parts of the country.
+The Swedish Committee for Afghanistan has been working in Afghanistan for more than thirty-nine years.
+We will continue to do so even now.
+We have more than 6,000 employees working in different parts of the country.

 This is what we do

 Throughout the year 2019, SCA received more than 1.6 million patient consultations, 49% of whom were women.

 In 2019, SCA supported 522 communities in Wardak, Kunduz, Jawzjan, Balkh, Samangan and Nangarhar, providing advice on local council formation, representatives’ elections, development planning, budgeting, service delivery and advocacy

 In 2019, SCA facilitated 652 community-based savings groups, and 12 producer groups, providing training, microloans and investment strategy support.